afcarl/curricula/sql/Learn SQL - Lesson 2 - Joins.md

 We are saying to the database:

 ```
+GIVE ME
-"Give us the 'trip_id' and 'duration' column from the 'trips' table, and the 'municipality' column from the 'stations' table.
+    the 'trip_id', 'duration', and 'municipality' column
+FROM
+    the 'trips' table,
+        AND
+    the 'stations' table.
 Connect these table by matching "start_station_id" from 'trips' with the 'station_id' from 'stations'
 ```

 ### Quick explanation of relational databases